Samitti/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social Media Project with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+In this project we designed the ERD of the database for the different models.
+And then we added a self referencial functionality to the users of the forked project.
+And also we write utit and integration tests.

 ## Built With